andalusm/Tweeter/README.md

 Feel free to modify the code, styles, and content to suit your needs.

-## Contributing
-Contributions are welcome!
-Feel free to open issues, submit pull requests, or suggest new features.
-Please follow our [contribution guidelines](CONTRIBUTING.md).

 ## License
 This project is licensed under the [MIT License](LICENSE).